-- Work at least 80 hours in a year for an employer in Minnesota and - Are not an independent contractor.
+- work at least 80 hours in a year for an employer in Minnesota and - are not an independent contractor.

 You are eligible even if you are a temporary or part-time employee.
-This leave may be waived in a collective bargaining agreement for building and construction employees.
+Some family caregivers who provide services through a consumer support grant may choose not to take this leave.
+Workers covered by a collective bargaining agreement for building and construction employees may also choose not to take it.